Jaljulia: Mamluk Empire

-Ottoman era
+Ottoman Empire

 In 1517, the village was included in the Ottoman Empire with the rest of Palestine, and in the 1596 tax-records it appeared located in the nahiya (subdistrict) of Banu Sa´b, part of Sanjak of Nablus, with a population of 100 households ("Khana"), all Muslim.
 The villagers paid taxes on a number of crops, including wheat and barley, as well as "summer crops", "occasional revenues", "goats and bees", and a market toll.
 There was also a poll tax, jizya, paid by all the inhabitants in the Sanjak of Nablus.
 Total taxes were 18,450 akçe, of which 1/6 went to a waqf.

 Jaljulia appeared under the name of Gelgeli on Jacotin's map drawn-up during Napoleon's invasion in 1799.

 In 1870, Victor Guérin found that the village had six hundred inhabitants.
 In 1882, the Palestine Exploration Fund's Survey of Western Palestine described it as being a large adobe village on the plain.
 The mosque was described as fine, but ruined.
 A ruined Khan was also mentioned.
 Water was supplied by a well on the west side of the village.

+In 1870/1871 (1288 AH), an Ottoman census listed the village with 62 Household in the nahiya (sub-district) of Bani Sa'b.

 During the Sinai and Palestine Campaign of World War I, the village was on the Ottoman front line and was damaged by British artillery.

-British Mandate era
+British Mandate

 In the 1922 census of Palestine conducted by the British Mandate authorities, Jaljulieh had a population of 123 Muslims, increasing in the 1931 census to 260, still all Muslim, in a total of 60 houses.

 By the 1945 statistics, the village had 740 inhabitants, all Muslims.
 They owned a total of 11,873 dunams of land, while 447 dunams were public.
 Jews owned 365 dunams of land.
 A total of 2,708 dunams were for citrus and bananas, 175 dunams for plantations and irrigable land, 9,301 for cereals, while 15 dunams were built-up (urban) land.

+Israel

 After the 1948 war, Jaljulia was on the Israeli side of the ceasefire line and its became part of Israel.
-It was transferred to Israel in the 1951 armistice agreement.
+It was transferred to Israel in the 1949 armistice agreement.

-Sports
+Jaljuliya is noted among the villages of the Israeli Triangle "for the large number of refugee families living side by side in the narrow and crowded streets of its shikūn (state-funded housing), similar to refugee camps abroad."

 In 2010, a tennis school was established in Jaljulia by Iman Jabber and Daniel Kessel.
 In 2011, 50 girls and 20 boys signed up for tennis lessons.
 The school organizes coexistence matches between Jaljulia and Ra'anana.